A relative Nash-Tognoli theorem over $\mathbb{Q}$ and application to the $\mathbb{Q}$-algebraicity problem: Introduction

 Let us first focus on describing models of compact smooth manifolds and real algebraic sets over $k$, where $k$ denotes a subfield of $\R$.
 In particular, the case $k=\Q$ corresponds to the previous problem and constitutes the hardest task to achieve since $\Q$ is the smallest subfield of $\R$.
 Denote by $\R_{\mr{alg}}$ the field of real algebraic numbers, or in other words, the real closure of $\Q$.

 For compact smooth manifolds, above problem for $k=\R_{\mr{alg}}$ has an affirmative answer.
 This follows combining Nash's theorem and the algebraicity result \cite[Corollary\,3.9]{CS92} for Nash manifolds over any real closed field by Coste and Shiota.
-For $k=\Q$ a positive answer is given by Ghiloni and the author in \cite[Theorem\,3.9]{GSa}.
+For $k=\Q$ a positive answer is given by Ghiloni and the author in \cite[Theorem\,1.7]{GSa}.
 Previously, Ballico and Tognoli \cite[Theorem\,0.1]{BT92} stated a result which is even stronger but, unfortunately, the proof of this theorem is not complete, so the result is not guaranteed to be true.
 In Remark \ref{rem:Q-tognoli} we outline why some arguments of the classical Nash-Tognoli theorem do not directly extend to obtain polynomial equations over $\Q$.
-In particular, we stress that several subtleties arise when looking for equations over $\Q$ so a different notion of regularity over $\mathbb{Q}$ (see Definition \ref{def:R|Q}) with respect of the one proposed in \cite[Definition\,3,\,p.\,30]{Tog78} and used in \cite{BT92} is required to fill the gaps in the proof.
+In particular, we stress that several subtleties arise when looking for equations over $\Q$ so a different notion of regularity over $\mathbb{Q}$ (see Definition \ref{def:R|Q}) with respect to the one proposed in \cite[Definition\,3,\,p.\,30]{Tog78} and used in \cite{BT92} is required to fill the gaps in the proof.
+In particular, the theory of subfield-algebraic geometry recently developed by Fernando and Ghiloni \cite{FG} plays an essential role to clarify the basic concepts involved and to produce useful tools for our purposes.
 However, we recognize to Ballico and Tognoli the original idea of extending the algebraic approximation techniques to obtain nonsingular equations with coefficients over $\Q$ for the algebraic models of compact smooth manifolds.

 A similar topological description over $k=\R_{\mr{alg}}$ holds for singular algebraic sets as well.
 Indeed, by means of Zariski equisingular techniques, Parusi\'{n}ski and Rond \cite{PR20} proved that every real algebraic subset $V\subset\R^{n}$ can be deformed by an strongly equisingular semialgebraic and arc-wise analytic deformation $h_t:\R^n\to \R^n$ to an algebraic subset $V'\subset\R^n$ defined over $\R_{\textnormal{alg}}$.
 Remarkably, no regularity assumptions on the algebraic set $V$ are necessary.
 In addition, the polynomial equations describing the above model $V'$ can be chosen to have coefficients in $\Q$ if the extension of $\Q$ obtained by adding the coefficients of the polynomial equations defining $V$ is purely transcendental, see \cite[Remark\,13]{PR20}.
 However, in general, the fact that $\Q$ is not a real closed field is a crucial difficulty.
 Indeed, the following open problem proposed by Parusi\'{n}ski \cite{Par21} and motivated by Teissier \cite{Tei90} is widely open: